Name: Cameron Muir

 Research for an ARC funded project called ‘The Culture of Weeds: Invasion biology, identity and aesthetics in Australia’.
 Industry partners are the National Museum of Australia and the Royal Botanic Gardens, Melbourne.
 I am working with curators at the NMA on a project about the history of pesticides.

 A project investigating the ideas that have influenced ‘restoration ecology’ internationally.
 Initial research focuses on the writings of Aldo Leopold in the United States and Eric Rolls in Australia.
-I will be a visiting fellow at University of Wisconsin-Madison in 2014 (Leopold country).
+I will be a visiting scholar at University of Wisconsin-Madison in 2014 (Leopold country).

 2010 Griffith REVIEW Emerging Writers Prize for Non-fiction (which included a week’s residency at Varuna)